eXpert-Framework/EncodeXpert/README.md

 **v1.0.1:** Added support for Intel-based Macs in this build¹!
 **v1.0.2:** The GUI is now reponsive, thanks to GitHub user P0203K!

-¹Please note that the Intel-based Mac version is classified as unstable.

 ## Issues

 **Here is a summary of known issues and their resolutions:**